Mesothelioma Statistics

 Mesothelioma: Trends Based on Age

-According to statistical data published by The Centers of Disease Control and Prevention (CDC), between 1998 and 2018 62,550 Americans were diagnosed with mesothelioma.
+According to the Centers of Disease Control and Prevention (CDC), between 1998 and 2018 62,550 Americans were diagnosed with mesothelioma.
 Most cases (82.1 percent) were pleural mesothelioma.
 The median age of death from malignant mesothelioma was 74 years-old during this period.
 Mortality rates in the older age group ranges may be primarily due to the extensive latency period that may range from 10 to 40 years or more.
 A person may breathe in asbestos fibers for several decades before the disease finally surfaces and is diagnosed.

 Another reason that the older age group ranges may be more susceptible to malignant mesothelioma diagnoses and death is that the use of asbestos was more commonly used in a wide range of materials and occupations during most of the 1900s in the United States.
 As the populations that worked in those asbestos-related industries aged, the mortality rates in the older age groups have risen.